garrettmflynn/ENGRAM/docs/source/Walkthrough.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **April 2020:** Get all data (LFP,spikes, each subject) into Engrams

+ .. warning:

+    **Done.
+But you now have no unique data representation.
+What now?**

+.. admonition:: Task

+    Make model responsive to input shape

 **May 2020:** Compare rat LFP to human LFP (SnR)

     * Humans will have a smaller SnR